Jackington6600/Arcus/Arcus.md

    </td>
    <td>Shot of ‘spresso.
    </td>
-   <td>Cast a variable AP cost ability at level 3, and another variable AP cost ability at level 2.
+   <td><avoid>Cast a variable AP cost ability at level 3, and another variable AP cost ability at level 2.
 At the start of your next turn, you become Stunned.
    </td>
    <td>Self
    </td>